Galazzo-Brothers/Carlton.Base/src/Flux/Flux.Debug/README.md

 Welcome to `Carlton.Core.Flux.Debug`, A powerful suite of development features for working with the logs and internal state of a Carlton Flux application.
 This repository houses the following applications:

-- **Carlton.Core.Flux.Debug:** This project contains the core of the Carlton FLux Debug application.
+- **Carlton.Core.Flux.Debug:** This project contains the core of the Carlton `Carlton.Core.Flux.Debug` application.
-- **Carlton.Core.Debug.Models:** This project contains the models used by the Carlton.Core.Debug project.
+- **Carlton.Core.Flux.Debug.Models:** This project contains the models used by the `Carlton.Core.Flux.Debug` project.
 Designed to be shared with a corresponding backend application.
-- **Carlton.Core.Flux.Debug.Tests:** This project contains unit tests for the components in Carlton.Core.Flux.Debug, ensuring reliability and maintaining quality standards throughout the development process.
+- **Carlton.Core.Flux.Debug.Tests:** This project contains unit tests for the components in `Carlton.Core.Flux.Debug`, ensuring reliability and maintaining quality standards throughout the development process.

 Whether you're building a simple prototype or a complex enterprise application, Carlton.Core.Components offers a robust foundation for your Blazor projects.
 Dive in, explore the components, and accelerate your development workflow with Carlton.Core.Components.